 - Near the Eiffel tower the Musée des Egouts (Sewage museum)

-FOOD - what to eat while in Paris
+EXTRA IDEAS - FOOD (what to eat while in Paris) and more

 Food you should try while in Paris